conorc470/django-ecommerce-project/README.md

 10. The App should run on your browser - note that there will be no products/blog posts as you are running off your own blank database
 11. Log in to the admin panel by going to '127.0.0.1:8000/admin' & log in using the credentials you created for the superuser
 12. You can add products from here

+## Running the tests

+Automated tests can be viewed in the tests.py file within the separate Apps.
+To run the tests, in your terminal navigate to the folder with your project in, activate your virtual environment and type:

+`$ python manage.py test <app name>`